Back-to-School Prep Guide

 - Stick-on clothing labels designed for care tags

-- School Uniform Labels from Mabel’s Labels, which are made to handle repeated washing without peeling off
+- School Uniform Labels from Mabel's Labels, made to handle repeated washing without peeling

 Do teachers have a preference for how names appear on labels?